-Note: This table relates only to the provisions of this instrument as originally made.
-It will not be amended to deal with any later amendments of this instrument.

-(2) Any information in column 3 of the table is not part of this instrument.
-Information may be inserted in this column, or information in it may be edited, in any published version of this instrument.

-3 Authority

-This instrument is made under subsection 185(1) of the National Vocational Education and Training Regulator Act 2011.

 4 Definitions

-Note: A number of expressions used in this instrument are defined in section 3 of the Act, including the following:

-(a) Australian Qualifications Framework;

-(b) executive officer;

-(c) high managerial agent;

-(d) NVR registered training organisation;

-(e) Standards for VET Accredited Courses.

 In this instrument:

-accredited short course means a course that leads to a VET statement of attainment accredited by a VET Regulator in accordance with the Standards for VET Accredited Courses or the equivalent requirements in a non-referring state.
+accredited short course means a course that leads to a VET statement of attainment accredited by a VET Regulator in accordance with the accreditation standards (within the meaning of the Regulations) or the equivalent requirements

+in another non-referring state; or

+under the Commonwealth Act.

-Act means the National Vocational Education and Training Regulator Act 2011.
+Act means the Vocational Education and Training Act 1996 (WA).

+approved VET course has the same meaning as in the Act.

+AQF has the same meaning as in the Regulations.

-AQF certification documentation means the set of official documents which confirm that an AQF qualification or VET statement of attainment has been issued to an individual by an NVR registered training organisation or any other entity authorised to do so.
+AQF certification documentation means the set of official documents which confirm that an AQF qualification or VET statement of attainment has been issued to an individual by a WA registered provider or any other entity authorised to do so.

-AQF qualification means an Australian Qualifications Framework qualification type endorsed in a training package or accredited in a VET accredited course.
+AQF qualification means an AQF qualification type endorsed in a training package or accredited in an approved VET course.

-assessment means the process by which an NVR registered training organisation, or a third party delivering services on its behalf, collects evidence for the purposes of determining whether a VET student is competent to perform to the standard specified in the training product.
+assessment means the process by which a WA registered provider, or a third party delivering services on its behalf, collects evidence for the purposes of determining whether a VET student is competent to perform to the standard specified in the training product.

 assessment judgement means a determination of whether competency has been achieved by a VET student consistent with the training product and this instrument.